Breast Cancer Research

 Bon Secours St. Francis

 The Pearlie Harris Center for Breast Health, at the Bon Secours St. Francis Health System in Greenville, SC, offers the most advanced breast imaging equipment available – like digital mammography, breast MRI and computer-aided detection systems.
 Since 2009, the Foundation has helped fund “Big Pink,” a mobile mammography coach that serves low-income communities in Anderson, Greenville, Oconee, and Pickens counties.
 In 2018, the Foundation was able to provide a $250,000 lead gift toward a brand new mobile unit for St. Francis to replace the original "Big Pink".
 This will allow Bon Secours to serve at least 3 more counties in the Upstate and was rolled out in 2020.
-At the start of 2022, Dabo's All In Team Foundation officially committed to giving another lead gift of $250,000 for a 2nd mobile unit for Bon Secours St. Francis and hopes to see it hit the streets in 2023.
+At the start of 2022, Dabo's All In Team Foundation officially committed to giving another lead gift of $250,000 for a 2nd mobile unit for Bon Secours St. Francis that is expected to begin serving the community in August of 2023.

 Additionally, the Foundation has helped to fund a brand new 3-D mammography machine that is up and running at the Pearlie Harris Center for Breast Health.
 This machine has proven to be the most effective in early breast cancer detection.